MingzhenAo/Constraint-Programming/README.md

   A file saves some interfaces that will be used for some solvers.
 ## Zig Zag Puzzler
 All the experiments and corresponding scripts about Zig Zag Puzzler has been stored in it.
+* playingmode1 and playingmode2

+  They corresponds to two playing mode2.
+Each of them consists of 5 folders: start, junior, expert, master and wizard.Each folder has 8 folders that are named as model1, model2 and so on.
+  There is a total of 80 folders that represent 80 problems in Zig Zag Puzzler booklet.
+  For each folder, there is corresponding Minizinc file (.mzn), Flatzinc file (.fzn), (.ozn) and other 9 log files that log the result of each solver.
+  The Flatzinc file is a bridge for the Minizinc to connect with other solvers.
+And the (.ozn) file is a byproduct in the process of transferring Minizinc file to Flatzinc file, it can be deleted after Flatzinc has been created.
+* piececonstraints

+  This file saves general constraints for each piece.

+* CSPmodel.mzn and CSPmodelmode2.mzn

+  Encoding for the general models of playing mode1 and 2.
+  CSPmodel.mzn is used to combine the encoding of placed pieces' information in create_mode1_models.py to make up each problem in the playing mode1 booklet.
+  CSPmodelmode2.mzn is used to combine the encoding of placed pieces' information in create_mode2_start.py, create_mode2_junior, create_mode2_expert, create_mode2_master and create_mode2_wizard to make up each problem in the playing mode1 booklet.
+* playingmode1_data_analysis.py, playingmode1_data_analysis_function, playingmode2_data_analysis and playingmode2_data_analysis_function

+  All of them are used to analyse data for both playing mode1 and 2.

+* data_analysismode1.xlsx and data_analysismode2.xlsx

+  Each of them saves all the figures and data information that are used or may used in my thesis.
+* run_izplus.py

+  A script is used to run the izplus solver for all models.
+I separately create a script for it because izplus is based on docker.
+* run_sovlers.py

+  A script is used to run all other eight solvers except izplus for all models.
+* interface

+  A file saves some interfaces that will be used for some solvers.
 ## Formalities
 This file mainly saves the contracts, which describe the learning objective, project description and assessment.
 ## Literature